bwsw/sj-platform/SJDocs/source/SJ_CRUD_REST_API.rst

 CRUD Rest-API for Streams
 --------------------------------------

-.. note::  Method PUT is not available yet
+The range of REST API methods described below allows to create or delete a stream, get the information on the stream, get the list of streams and stream types in the system, get instances related to a stream.

 Stream fields
 ~~~~~~~~~~~~~~~~~
 .. csv-table:: Response
-   :header: "Stream type", "Field", "Format", "Description"
+   :header: "Field", "Format", "Description", "Requirements"
-   :widths: 20, 20, 20, 40
+   :widths: 10, 10, 20, 20

-   "all", "name*", "String", "Stream name.
-Must contains only lowercase letters, digits or hyphens."
+   "name*", "String", "Stream name.", "Must be unique and contain only lowercase letters, digits or hyphens."
-   "all", "description", "String", "Stream description"
+   "description", "String", "Stream description", ""
-   "all", "service*", "String", "Service id"
+   "service*", "String", "Service id", ""
-   "all", "type*", "String", "Stream type [stream.t-stream, stream.kafka, jdbc-output, elasticsearch-output, rest-output]"
+   "type*", "String", "Stream type", "One of the following values : stream.t-stream, stream.kafka, jdbc-output, elasticsearch-output, rest-output."
-   "all", "tags", "Array[String]", "Tags"
+   "tags", "Array[String]", "Tags.", ""
-   "stream.t-stream, stream.kafka", "partitions*", "Int", "partitions"
+   "partitions*", "Int", "Partitions.", "For stream.t-stream, stream.kafka types"
-   "stream.kafka", "replicationFactor*", "Int", "Replication factor (how many zookeeper nodes to utilize)"
+   "replicationFactor*", "Int", "Replication factor (how many zookeeper nodes to utilize).", "For stream.kafka stream type only."
-   "jdbc-output", "primary", "String", "Primary key field name used in sql database"
+   "primary", "String", "Primary key field name used in sql database.", "For jdbc-output stream type only."
-   "all", "force", "Boolean", "Indicates if a stream should be removed and re-created by force (if it exists).
-False by default."
+   "force", "Boolean", "Indicates if a stream should be removed and re-created by force (if it exists).
+False by default.", ""

 .. important::